Pete McCloskey

 Paul Norton "Pete" McCloskey Jr. (September 29, 1927 – May 8, 2024) was an American politician who represented San Mateo County, California, as a Republican in the U.S. House of Representatives from 1967 to 1983.

 Born in Loma Linda, California, McCloskey pursued a legal career in Palo Alto, California, after graduating from Stanford Law School.
 He served in the Korean War as a member of the United States Marine Corps.
 For his service, he was awarded the Navy Cross and the Silver Star.
-He won election to the House of Representatives in 1967, defeating Shirley Temple in the Republican primary.
+He won election to the House of Representatives in 1967, defeating Shirley Temple Black in the Republican primary.
 He co-authored the 1973 Endangered Species Act.
 He unsuccessfully challenged President Richard Nixon in the 1972 Republican primaries on an anti-Vietnam War platform and was the first member of Congress to publicly call for President Nixon's resignation after the Saturday Night Massacre.

 McCloskey continually won re-election until 1982, when he unsuccessfully sought the Republican nomination to represent California in the United States Senate.
 The nomination was won by Pete Wilson, who went on to defeat Jerry Brown in the general election.
 During the 1988 Republican presidential primaries, McCloskey helped end Pat Robertson's campaign by revealing that Robertson's claims of serving in combat were false.
 In 1989, McCloskey co-founded the Council for the National Interest, a non-profit, non-partisan organization that works for "Middle East policies that serve the American national interest."
 He strongly opposed the Iraq War and supported Democrat John Kerry in the 2004 presidential election.
 In 2006, he made an unsuccessful run for Congress against Republican Richard Pombo.
 He endorsed Democrat Jerry McNerney in the general election and became a Democrat himself shortly thereafter.